Ghoshank-codes/Car_Price_Predictor/README.md

 > [📎 Linkedin](https://www.linkedin.com/in/ghoshankghoshank/)
 > [📊 Kaggel](https://www.kaggle.com/Ghoshank)

-## ⚠️ Disclaimer

-This is a **version 1.0 prototype** made strictly for **educational purposes**.

-In future versions, I plan to simplify the form and only ask for **essential features**, making it easier for users to get predictions without needing every technical car detail.

 > 🚫 Do not rely on this model for real-world financial or business decisions.